East Cambridgeshire is a largely rural district which covers an area of almost 65,500 hectares and has a population of approximately 85,000.

 vs. UK average of 85.3%

-1 hr.
-From London, train + plane
+1 hour from London, train and plane

 The area offers a strategic location along the M11/A14/A11 corridor.